nulltea/kicksware-api/README.md

 RESTful API uses `api.kicksware.com` subdomain as it's base server URL.

-An exception is the Content Deliver Network (CDN) service, whitch as its's own subdomain `cdn.kicksware.com`.
+An exception is the Content Deliver Network (CDN) service, which as it's own subdomain `cdn.kicksware.com`.

 API is accessible from both `:443` port via HTTPS and `:80` via plain HTTP.